duykhoa/duykhoa.github.io/_posts/2017-05-21-make-it-a-habbit.md

 And here is my list to do next

-- Contribute to a Golang lib (haven't)
+- Contribute to a Golang lib
 - Pushup 100 times nonstop
 - Writing a blog about Psychology or personal development
 - Go some places alone